ZECTBynmo/taguchi/README.md

 ### 3. Main Effects (`mainEffects`)

-- Shows the average response at each level of each factor
+- Shows the average result at each level of each factor
-- Helps visualize how each factor affects the response
+- Helps visualize how each factor affects the result
 - Useful for:
   - Understanding factor impact
   - Identifying trends (linear, nonlinear)